mapninja/KZSU-Album-Reviews/Desert Session - vol 11 12.md

 Album / Artist: Vol 11 & 12 / Desert Sessions
-Label: Nonesuch
+Label: Matador

 Reviewed: 10/25/2019

 DJ Stace

 General Comments:
-The desert rock & roll circus, returns.
-Vast and fragmentary, quirky and
+The desert rock & roll circus, finally returns.
+Vast and fragmentary, quirky and familiar.
+Homme's curation is, as always, spot on.
+A killer eclectic collection/sampler from the beating heart of Desert Rock, Rancho de la Luna.

 Release Notes:
 Ending a 16-year hiatus since its last installment, the most mythical, longest running rock n roll mixtape odyssey in existence, Desert Sessions will return this October with the most ambitious entries yet in its expansive and elusive catalog: Vols.
 11 & 12 (a/k/a respectively as Arrivederci Despair and Tightwads & Nitwits & Critics & Heels)...